 - 6.1 The race takes place on a wide variety of surfaces and terrain which have numerous and varied hazards to be negotiated by participants and spectators.
 These surfaces and terrain change each year due to the weather and ground conditions.
 Due to the unique nature of the race it is impractical to mark every hazard.
-Competitors must note that the following hazards will be found along the route:
+Competitors must note that hazards such as, but not limited to the following will be found along the route:

 - loose rocks,

 - gravel,

 - bedrock,

 - surface water hazards such as fords or deep puddles,

-- farm livestock and wild animals,
+- farm livestock and wild animals.

-- running water along and cross track
+- running water along and cross track.

-- cross track raised stone water bars.
+- cross track raised stone water bars,

-- paving slabs with steps up or step downs,

-- steep inclines and descents,

-- soft ground,

-- wet ground,